ACT vs SAT – What’s the Difference?

 How Many Questions Are on the Reading Section of the ACT vs. SAT, and How Long Do I Have to Complete Them?

 • The ACT has 40 questions based on four reading sections (three with long reading passages, one with two short passages) to answer in 35 minutes.
-The average time per section is 8 to 9 minutes.
+The average time per section is eight to nine minutes.
 The average time per question is 52.5 seconds.

 • The SAT reading and writing section has 54 questions split into two modules to answer in 64 minutes.
 You will have 32 minutes to complete each module; the average time per question is 71 seconds.